 Maximum Speed Leveling

 Zygor’s guide is the next best thing – it’s like having an expert looking over your shoulder, helping you out with where to go and what to do.
 You will never have to ask, “Where do I go next…” or “What do I have to do now…?”
 It’s all in the guide.
-Everytime you complete a task or quest the guide updates to the next step, always letting you know exactly what’s next.
+Every time you complete a task or quest the guide updates to the next step, always letting you know exactly what’s next.
 You might never look at your questlog again.

 Fully automated, Zygor’s will let you do you the Shadow thing without ever having to look up anything, set waypoints, or much else other than run and slay the opposition.
 It’s much better than the ingame system and gives more help.

 Zygor is also smart.
 Gain a few levels, or a bunch or levels, while PvPing or dungeoning and when you come back to the guide it’ll adjust to your new level and show you just where you need to go.
 You’ll even be able to delete all of your obsolete quests.